Spencer Furze had five years of neurological and muscular pain in his back, neck, head and legs after a fall:

 The Technique has made a huge difference.
 I'm now able to draw on both the physical methods of relaxation and the way of thinking taught by the Technique to remain relatively stress-free.

 John Pavitt had long term neck pain and stiffness:

-The lessons have been fantastic.
+The Alexander lessons have been fantastic.
 My head mobility is now approaching normal and I no longer suffer constant nagging neck-ache.
 I continue to attend periodic sessions and find Jill's friendly and professional approach very helpful.

 Philippe Gibson suffered spasms in his back and neck which made sitting and driving painful.
 Conventional treatments had not helped.

 I visited Jill earlier this year and the sessions were a delight.
 I became much more aware and mindful of how to help myself and avoid self-inflicted pain.

 Jill's calm approach and gentle technique were the perfect way to learn how to manage the concerns and discomfort which back trouble brings.

 I have just returned from a family skiing holiday which I would never have contemplated prior to meeting Jill.